Abdoocoder/madaba-women-market/FINAL_SUMMARY.md

 ## Overview
 The "Success Stories" feature has been successfully implemented for the Madaba Women Market platform.
 This feature allows administrators to manage customer success stories and displays them to visitors on a dedicated public page.

+## Additional Improvements
+The store page for sellers has been significantly enhanced with new features and improved design:

+### Store Customization
+- Sellers can now customize their store with a name, description, and cover image
+- Social media integration for Instagram and WhatsApp
+- Simple rating system for customer feedback

+### Enhanced UI/UX
+- Improved visual design matching Madaba Women Market's brand identity
+- Responsive layout for all device sizes
+- Better organization of seller information

+### Technical Improvements
+- Updated data models to support store information
+- New store settings page for sellers
+- Enhanced product cards with seller information
+- Full internationalization support

 ## Features Implemented

 ### 1. Admin Dashboard Management